 Meditation is one of the five principles of yoga.
 It is an important tool to achieve mental clarity and health.
 Though meditation is usually recognized as a largely spiritual practice, it also has many health benefits.
-The yoga and meditation techniques are being implemented in management of life threatening diseases; in transformation of molecular and genetic structure; in reversal of mental illnesses, in accelerated learning programs, in perceptions and communications beyond the physical, in solving problems and atomic and nuclear physics; in gaining better ecological understanding; in management of lifestyle and future world problems.
+The yoga and meditation techniques are being implemented in the management of life-threatening diseases; in the transformation of molecular and genetic structure; in the reversal of mental illnesses, in accelerated learning programs, in perceptions and communications beyond the physical, in solving problems and atomic and nuclear physics; in gaining better ecological understanding; in management of lifestyle and future world problems.

 Physiological Benefits of Meditation

 - Deep rest-as measured by decreased metabolic rate, lower heart rate, and reduced workload of the heart.

 - Lowered levels of cortisol and lactate-two chemicals associated with stress.

 - Reduction of free radicals- unstable oxygen molecules that can cause tissue damage.